 In other cases, property tax is reduced.
 When buying a piece of real estate within three years of selling another one, the tax only applies to the difference in value and only if the purchase price is higher.
 To put it simply: if you sold a piece of real estate for HUF 30 million (EUR 81,900) within the past three years, you can buy another one for HUF 29 million (EUR 79,100) without having to pay property tax.
 If you happen to purchase one for HUF 31 million (EUR 84,600), only HUF 1 million (EUR 2,700) will be subject to tax.

-First-time home buyers under the age of 35 years only need to pay 2% property tax after the first HUF 15 million (EUR 40,900) of the price.
+First-time home buyers under the age of 35 years only need to pay 2% property tax if they purchase real estate for less than HUF 15 million (EUR 40,900).

 If you buy a newly-built home, property tax is applicable only to the part above HUF 15 million (EUR 40,900).
 As a result, newly built homes cheaper than that are exempt from property tax.
 (In reality, homes with such a price tag are rare in Hungary and even more so in Budapest.)